Hezekiah Ochuka: The coup

-On 1 August 1982, Ochuka ruled Kenya for approximately 6 hours, after he led a group of low ranked Air Force servicemen in a coup d'état attempt.
-The country woke up in confusion as heavy gunfire filled the air.
-A group of rogue soldiers led by Ochuka had seized power at night after storming the National broadcaster V.O.K. (now KBC) where they announced that they were now in charge of the country and were being fought by the loyal soldiers.
-They forced a group of Air Force fighter pilots to bomb the State House at gunpoint.
-The supposed "trusted" pilots pretended as if they were listening to orders given to them by their chief, but instead once in the air dropped bombs over Mount Kenya forests.
-President Moi later announced that loyal army and police units had crushed an attempted coup on his civilian government.
-The putsch was quickly suppressed by forces commanded by Chief of General Staff Mahamoud Mohamed, a veteran military official.
-They included the General Service Unit (GSU) — a paramilitary wing of the police — and later the regular police.
-At least 19 civilians were killed and scores of casualties were reported at the three air force bases.
-Kenyan Hospitals reported that 50 civilians were treated for gunshot wounds.
-More than 300 air force personnel were later captured and detained but the colonel who led the coup (Ochuka) was still at large.
-Ochuka subsequently escaped to Uganda before moving to Tanzania where Julius Nyerere had promised him protection.
-He was later extradited to Kenya along with a few more leading accomplices and found guilty in 1987.
+On 1 August 1982, Ochuka ruled Kenya for approximately 6 hours, after he led a group of low-rank Air Force servicemen in a coup d'état attempt.
+The group of soldiers led by Ochuka had stormed the national broadcaster V.O.K. (now KBC) where they announced that they were now in charge of the country and were fighting against government-loyal military units.
+They forced a group of Air Force fighter pilots to bomb the State House at gunpoint, but the supposed "trusted" or "converted" pilots dropped their bombs over the Mount Kenya forests.

-After the Coup

-After Ochuka was captured from Tanzania he was then to be taken back to his home of Kenya to be tried, and was found guilty of all charges against him.
-Members of his entourage followed a similar fate: Ogidi, one of Hezekiah's coup accomplices, was told shortly after that Hezekiah had been accidentally shot by the Air Force.
-For that reason, Ogidi was told to make a call for help.
-This call, it transpired, was a setup coordinated to capture Ogidi himself.
-Ogidi left the Ngong Road house and drove towards town and on reaching the Grosvenor Hotel, where he then found a roadblock mounted by army personnel, under the command of a Navy officer.
-Ogidi was arrested, and was taken to Army headquarters, where an accomplice, Opwapo, was later brought as well.
-At the time of arrest, Ogidi had a submachine gun and 32 rounds of ammunition, both of which were taken by the army.
-Later, Ogidi was transferred to Kamiti Maximum Security Prison.
-Ochuka was hanged after being convicted of treason following a court martial, as well as Ogidi.
+The putsch was quickly suppressed by forces commanded by Chief of General Staff Mahamoud Mohamed, among which the paramilitary (police) General Service Unit (GSU) and regular police.
+President Moi announced that loyal army and police units had crushed an attempted coup on his civilian government six hours after it commenced.

+Aftermath

+At least 19 civilians were killed; Kenyan hospitals reported that 50 civilians were treated for gunshot wounds.
+Scores of casualties were reported at three Kenyan Air Force bases, and more than 300 Kenyan Air Force personnel were captured and detained for partaking in the coup.
+Its leader, Ochuka, escaped to Tanzania, where Julius Nyerere had promised him protection, via Uganda.
+He was later apprehended and extradited to Kenya along with a few more leading accomplices.
+He was court-martialled in 1987 and convicted to the death penalty for treason.

+Ogidi, one of Hezekiah's main coup accomplices, was arrested when he ran into a military roadblock, and a submachine gun and 32 rounds of ammunition were confiscated.
+Initially, he was taken to Army Headquarters (where another accomplice named Opwapo was later brought in as well), and then transferred to Kamiti Maximum Security Prison.

+Both Ochuka and Ogidi were hanged on 9 July 1985 after having received a death sentence for treason.